Breaking down GPU VRAM consumption

 Other great resources on this topic include Stas Bekman’s section from his ML Engineering book, the core inspiration for Hugging Face’s model memory anatomy article.
 Also, check out Eleuther’s blog which also covers compute costs.

-Quick note: This post doesn’t delve into the memory usage of quantized models and PEFT fine-tuning techniques like LoRA or QLoRA.
+Quick note: This post doesn’t dig into the memory usage of quantized models and PEFT fine-tuning techniques like LoRA or QLoRA.

 Prerequisites for experiments